jshinonome/kola/py-kola/README.md

 > performance is impacted by converting guid to string, deserialize the uuid to 16 fixed binary list, use .hex() to convert binary to string if required

-> real/float 0n is mapped to polars null not NaN
+> real/float 0n is mapped to Polars null not NaN

 ```
 df.with_columns([